isomerpages/moe-crestsec/_info-at-crest/School Policies/Whistleblowing Policy.md

 5\.
-The Board Chairman and Vice-Chairman and the School Principal shall be the team authorized to investigate all concerns raised.
+The Board Chairman and Deputy Chairman and the School Principal shall be the team authorised to investigate all concerns raised.

 6\.
 Where the concern raised is against one of the team members, the other members may appoint additional directors or school management members to assist in the investigation.